KDE/plasma-welcome/README.md

 Custom pages are QML files with a root item that inherits from Kirigami.Page.
 Any content within the page is supported, though to maintain visual consistency with existing pages, it is recommended to use `GenericPage` or `KCM` as the root item and set the `heading` and `description` properties, with any custom content going beneath them.

-Because pages are QML with no additional C++ code being possible, only the following external functions are supported:
+Because pages are written in QML without support for C++ support code, only functions that can be performed entirely with QML are available.
+Here are some examples:

 ## Open a URL in the default web browser
 Example: